iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > It isn't being used by everyone.
 So I was exposed by a nurse who was positive.
 I am immunosuppressed.
 I am a physician.
 I am around most of the time<br> :date: __2021-01-26 05:50:29__

-> I have a situation much like the previous commenter.
-My last check was January 12 and I have a google phone, I tried looking into the android setting to avoid snoozing but no luck.
-It would also be nice to have an in app feedback troubleshooting resource.
-Overall it's a good idea and keeps personal data safe<br> :date: __2021-01-23 18:46:57__

 #### 2-star reviews